victoreram/victoreram.github.io/_posts/2023-02-09-Data-Science-Dying.md

 ---
 _February 2023_

 I often get told by aspiring data scientists: "I want to be a data scientist.
-What's the best way to do it?"
-I fight the urge to shake them, and beg, for the future of their careers, to not do it.
+What's the best way to do it?".
+On one hand, data science is the perfect field to go for the naturally curious and analytically rigorous, plus the compensation ain't bad.
+On the other I fight the urge to shake them, and beg, for the future of their careers, to not do it.
 ![https://memes.memedrop.io/production/Dk61329X8ymR/source.gif](https://memes.memedrop.io/production/Dk61329X8ymR/source.gif)

 I wish I could be helpful, truly, but my experience breaking into the field five years ago does not apply now.
 Data science has become commoditized, saturated, and highly competitive especially for entry-level talent.
 Look at all of the generic data science courses, guaranteeing jobs if you write a stack-overflow rehash on Medium (which I was guilty of).
 Compare that to what companies actually want -- several years of experience, data engineering, and an unnatural passion for driving revenue.